Skip to main content

 Farmland Protection

-The main tool for carrying out that policy is the statewide planning program.
-Oregon's Land Conservation and Development Commission (LCDC) sets standards and criteria for protecting farmland.
-The cities and counties then apply these state requirements through local comprehensive plans and land-use ordinances.
-Under this system, all counties in Oregon have adopted planning and zoning measures to protect agricultural land.
+Oregon has some of the most unique and productive soil found anywhere in the world and has enacted strong policies to protect farmland for agriculture.
+The main tool for carrying out that policy is the statewide planning program that sets standards and criteria.
+Counties apply these state requirements through local comprehensive plans and land-use ordinances.
+All counties in Oregon have adopted planning and zoning measures to protect agricultural land.

-Statewide Planning Goal 3 defines agricultural land using soil types and other factors.
-Land with soils capable of agricultural production are considered "agricultural land" and are protected under Goal 3 and exclusive farm use (EFU) zoning.
-Other lands may also be protected under Goal 3 and EFU zoning if they are suitable for grazing, used by farm and ranch operations, or necessary to permit farm practices to be undertaken on adjacent or nearby lands.
+Agricultural land is identified based on soil types and other factors.
+Land zoned for exclusive farm use (EFU) is protected.
+Other lands may also be protected under EFU zoning if they are suitable for grazing, used by farm and ranch operations, or necessary to permit farm practices to be undertaken on adjacent or nearby lands.

 A vibrant local farm economy requires a critical mass of farmland.
-When too much residential development encroaches on farmland, a downward cycle of conversion can begin, in which farms experience conflicts with neighbors, such as trespass, littering, pets chasing livestock and complaints about spraying, manure application, hours of operation and other normal farming practices.
+When residential development or parcelization disrupts contiguous farmland, a cycle of converting farm land to other use types can occur.
+As land is converted, farms experience conflicts with neighbors, such as trespass, littering, pets chasing livestock and complaints about spraying, manure application, hours of operation and other normal farming practices.

-When conflicts become disruptive, farmers stop making investments in their operations and may seek to divide and sell their land for development or use it for other purposes.
+If conflicts become disruptive, farmers may stop making investments in their operations and seek to divide and sell their land for development or use it for other purposes.
 The division and sale of farmland for non-farm purposes drives up land prices, often putting it out of the reach of existing farms and new farmers wanting to enter the market.
-As farm operations scale down or leave, farm infrastructure, such as feed stores, processing facilities and irrigation districts may start to disappear, affecting the ability of the remaining farm community to be successful, and driving the cycle of conversion.
+As farm operations scale down or leave, farm infrastructure, such as feed stores, processing facilities and irrigation districts lose their customer base, affecting the ability of the remaining farm community to be successful, and further driving a cycle of conversion.

 Oregon's statewide program requires counties to:

-4. Zone farmland EFU (exclusive farm use) consistent with state law
+• Zone land for exclusive farm use (EFU) consistent with state law

 EFU zoning has changed over the years.
-In 1973, only 12 uses were allowed in EFU zones.
+Originally, only 6 non-farm uses were allowed in EFU zones.
 Today the list has grown to more than 60.
-Although the primary use in EFU zones remains farming, the zone has been diversified to include a variety of uses such as agritourism, dog training, and destination resorts.
-The types of uses allowed often vary depending on the capability of soils for agricultural production.
+Although the primary use in EFU zones remains farming, the zone has been diversified to include a variety of uses such as tourism, energy development, and destination resorts.
 A complete list of uses allowed is provided in OAR 660-033-0120.
 In order to approve many uses that are not directly related to agriculture, a county must analyze whether the proposed use will significantly change or increase the cost of farming practices on surrounding lands.

 The legislature has recognized that EFU zoning limits the use of agricultural land.
 As an incentive, land in an EFU zone that is primarily used to make a profit from farming qualifies for reduced taxes.